Josephine Bakhita: Enslavement

 She once said that the most terrifying of all of her memories there was when she (along with other slaves) was marked by a process resembling both scarification and tattooing, which was a traditional practice throughout Sudan.
 As her mistress was watching her with a whip in her hand, a dish of white flour, a dish of salt and a razor were brought by a woman.
 She used the flour to draw patterns on her skin and then she cut deeply along the lines before filling the wounds with salt to ensure permanent scarring.
-A total of 114 intricate patterns were cut into her breasts, belly and into her right arm.
+A total of 114 intricate patterns were cut into her breasts, stomach and into her right arm.

 By the end of 1882, El-Obeid came under the threat of an attack of Mahdist revolutionaries.
 The Turkish general began making preparations to return to his homeland and sold his slaves.
 In 1883, Bakhita was bought in Khartoum by the Italian Vice Consul Callisto Legnani, who did not beat or punish her.
 Two years later, when Legnani himself had to return to Italy, Bakhita begged to go with him.
 At the end of 1884 they escaped from a besieged Khartoum with a friend, Augusto Michieli.
 They travelled a risky 650 km trip on camelback to Suakin, which was the largest port of Sudan.
 In March 1885 they left Suakin for Italy and arrived at the port of Genoa in April.
 They were met there by Augusto Michieli's wife, Maria Turina Michieli, to whom Legnani gave ownership of Bakhita.
 Her new owners took her to their family villa at Zianigo, near Mirano, Veneto, about 25 km west of Venice.
-She lived there for three years and became nanny to the Michieli's daughter Alice, known as 'Mimmina', born in February 1886.
+She lived there for three years and became nanny to the Michielis daughter Alice (Mimmina), born in February 1886.
 The Michielis brought Bakhita with them back to the Sudan where they stayed for nine months before returning to Italy.